Persuasion (2007 film): Conception and adaptation

 On 10 November 2005, The Guardian's Julia Day reported ITV controller of drama, Nick Elliott, had ordered three new adaptations of Mansfield Park, Northanger Abbey and Persuasion.
-Elliot commented that the adaptations would be "important remakes for the new generation".
-He explained "About every 10 years, all the great stories need retelling.
+Elliott commented that the adaptations would be "important remakes for the new generation".
+He explained, "About every 10 years, all the great stories need retelling.
 These films will be very much 2007 films... we've asked and pushed the production team to make them young."
-Screenwriter Simon Burke created the convention of a diary to aide the audience in understanding the intense feelings of loss the outwardly reserved Anne Elliot was going through.
-Using small parts of Austen's narration, he placed it in the hand of Anne.
+Screenwriter Simon Burke created the convention of a diary to aide the audience in understanding the intense feelings of loss that the outwardly reserved Anne Elliot was going through.
+Using small parts of Austen's narration, he placed it in the hands of Anne.
 After much reading and research, Hawkins came to view the character of Anne Elliot as a view of Jane Austen herself.
-With Hawkins over-voicing the diary entries the person of Jane Austen is brought to life.
-This, coupled with director Adrian Shergold having Anne occasionally break the Fourth wall lent a sense of intimacy between the audience and the lead character, and with Jane Austen.
+With Hawkins' over-voicing the diary entries, the person of Jane Austen is brought to life.
+This, coupled with director Adrian Shergold having Anne occasionally break the Fourth wall, lent a sense of intimacy between the audience and the lead character, and with Jane Austen.

 Elliott revealed that he had deliberately shied away from ordering adaptations of Pride and Prejudice and Sense and Sensibility to focus on Austen's lesser known works.
-Each of the three productions created during the Jane Austen Season were made by a different company, cast and director, so they each had "a distinct look".
+Each of the three productions created during the Jane Austen Season was made by a different company, cast and director, so they each had "a distinct look".